learn-co-curriculum/dsc-problems-data-science-can-solve/README.md

 ## Objectives
 You will be able to:
-- Explain the different kinds of problems that data science can be used to solve
+* Understand the problems data science can solve

 ## What Problems Can Data Science Solve?